Improved Time-Space Tradeoffs for 3SUM-Indexing

 \paragraph{An initial improvement in the cell-probe model.} A closer look reveals that a variant of the improvement of~\cite{GGPS23} is applicable in the cell-probe model, where we allow the online algorithm to be inefficient as long as it \emph{reads} only a few positions of the advice.
 Namely, we measure its complexity only by the number of queries it makes to the advice string (each query reads a word of a poly-logarithmic number of bits).

 Specifically, in order to reduce the effective collision probability of $f$, both the preprocessing and online algorithms sample the same uniform subset of $A$, denoted $A'$, of size (about) $T$.
-Now the online algorithm will correctly answer all queries from the set $A' + A'$ at no cost (as it does not need to read any part of the advice for this).
-After this, we again define $f(i,j)=a_i+a_j$ with one modification: whenever $a_i+a_j$ falls into $A'+A'$, $f$ just outputs a pseudorandom value.
+Now the online algorithm will correctly answer all queries from the set $A' + A'$ at no cost (as this does not require reading any part of the advice).
+Next, we again define $f(i,j)=a_i+a_j$ with one modification: whenever $a_i+a_j$ falls into $A'+A'$, $f$ just outputs a pseudorandom value.
 With high probability, this reduces the (worst-case) collision probability of~$f$ to about $1/T^2$, resulting in a time-space tradeoff of about $T S^2 = \widetilde{O}(n^6/T^2)$, or $T^3 S^2 = \widetilde{O}(n^6)$.
 This tradeoff is better than the known one $T S^3 = \widetilde{O}(n^6)$ when $S \ll T^2$ (or $S \ll n^{12/7}$).